-An example practice paper is provided on our website.
+We have provided an example practice paper on our website.

-Place offers are made based on performance in all aspects of the section process including the numeracy and literacy tests.
+Place offers are made based on performance in all aspects of the selection process including the numeracy and literacy test.
 Applicants who fail to meet the required literacy and numeracy pass mark cannot be offered a place on the course.

 Each application is short-listed independently by two people: a member of Programme staff and a clinical supervisor, against published short-listing criteria.
 Applicants are ranked in order of total scores and interviews offered based on ranking.

 Applicants who are not offered an interview are provided with information about the short-listing criteria and a list of common reasons for an applicant not being offered an interview.
 These can be used to evaluate their own application.
 Unfortunately, due to the numbers of applications we receive, we are unable to offer individual feedback following short-listing.

 The 2019 short-listing criteria are available on our website.